Dual Authorization | Teleport

 go >= 1.23.7 installed.

-Checkout the Teleport repo and go in the mattermost access plugin directorygit clone https://github.com/gravitational/teleport.git -b branch/v15cd teleport/integrations/access/mattermostgit checkout 15.4.30make
+Checkout the Teleport repo and go in the mattermost access plugin directorygit clone https://github.com/gravitational/teleport.git -b branch/v16cd teleport/integrations/access/mattermostgit checkout 16.4.17make

 teleport-mattermost configure > /etc/teleport-mattermost.toml